deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> The table shows the performance of Llama3-8b-Instruct model with DeCoRestatic decoding method on faithfulness evaluation tasks using different values of hyperparameter alpha.
+> Table 23 shows the performance of Llama3-8b-Instruct model with DeCoRestatic decoding strategy on faithfulness evaluation tasks with varying scaling factor (alpha) values.

 {{< table-caption >}}